 Each of our chromosomes has unique characteristics.
 Some are longer than others, and some have known “pile-up” regions” where there is little genetic variation between people of a particular population.

-The technical term for a pile-up region is an of a chromosome that experiences “excessive identical by descent sharing“.
+The technical term for a pile-up region is an of a chromosome that experiences “excess identical by descent sharing“.
 Scientists aren’t sure why these regions exist, although there are theories.

 Where is the pile-up region on Chromosome 15?